Chinese in Northwest America Research Committee (CINARC)

 Li Caiyu (2B)i with husband, Yip On, and son in 1909.
 Photo from NARA Chinese Exckusion Files,

-Amoing the nephews of Yip Sang was Yip On 叶敦, Secretary of the (men's) Baohuanghui in Vancouver and a successful businessman in his own right.
+Among the nephews of Yip Sang was Yip On 叶敦, Secretary of the (men's) Baohuanghui in Vancouver and a successful businessman in his own right.
 We do not know how the name of his wife, Li Caiyue, was pronounced by Vancouver Chinese.
-In this pictrure, taken oin 1909, she appears to be heavier than in the above Ladies' Baouanghui montage.
+In this picture, taken in 1909, she appears to be heavier than in the above Ladies' Baohuanghui montage.

 Idaho Women, photos from 1890-1920.
 Credit: NARA in Seattle & Idaho Statesman.